A health worker and young girl in a health clinic.

 Nutrition is foundational for children’s development

-Poor nutrition is often the source of these preventable deaths, deeply impacting women and children at every stage of their development.
-According to a World Health Organization report, malnutrition contributes to an estimated 45 per cent of child deaths worldwide.
-Among those who survive, an estimated 148.1 million young children in lower- and middle-income countries remain chronically malnourished, known as “stunted,” a condition that restricts physical growth and brain development.
+Poor nutrition is often the source of these preventable deaths, deeply impacting children at every stage of their development.
+According to the World Health Organization (WHO), malnutrition contributes to an estimated 45 per cent of child deaths worldwide.
+Among those who survive, an estimated 148.1 million young children in lower- and middle-income countries remain chronically malnourished.
+This is known as “stunting,” a condition that restricts physical growth and brain development.

-Stunting that persists beyond the first 1,000 days of life—the critical window when good health, nutrition and nurturing care are foundational for children’s development—have life-long effects on their health, future learning and abilities to achieve their potential.
+Stunting that persists beyond the first 1,000 days of life—the critical window when good health, nutrition and nurturing care are foundational for children’s development—has life-long effects on children’s health, future learning and abilities to achieve their potential.
+Stunting is intergenerational, especially when the health and nutrition of adolescent girls and women are undermined.

-A staggering 45 million young children also suffer from wasting malnutrition with low weight for their height.
-This often results from insufficient quantity and quality of food, or infections that cause weight loss.
-The 13.7 million young children with the most severe cases of wasting are 11 times more likely to die.
+A staggering 45 million young children also suffer from wasting due to malnutrition with low weight for their height.
+This often results from an insufficient quantity and quality of food, or infections that cause weight loss.
+The 13.6 million young children with the most severe cases of wasting are 11 times more likely to die.

-With Ukraine and Russia being top producers of wheat, fertilizer and fuel, the conflict between them further disrupted the strained global food system.
-This put nutritious diets even more out of reach for marginalized populations.
-Mid-2022 estimates hinted that the cost of life-saving therapeutic food to treat severely wasted children would increase by 16 per cent due to rising costs of the ingredients.
+The global food system has been further strained because of the conflict between Ukraine and Russia, who are top producers of wheat, fertilizer and fuel.
+This has put nutritious diets even more out of reach for marginalized populations.
+Mid-2022 estimates hinted that the cost of life-saving therapeutic food to treat severely wasted children would increase by 16 per cent due to rising ingredient costs.
 Despite the concerted efforts of UNICEF and the suppliers of ready-to-use-therapeutic food (RUTF) to limit the rising costs, the weighted average price of RUTF still rose by nine per cent.

 ...